Hives on white skin

 Angioedema may cause large welts below the surface of the skin, particularly around the eyes and lips.

-Signs and symptoms of chronic hives include:
+Symptoms of chronic hives include:

-- Welts that vary in size, change shape, and appear and fade repeatedly as the reaction runs its course
+- Welts that vary in size, change shape, and appear and fade repeatedly

 When to see a doctor